 - Affiliate Marketing

 You may prefer conducting your business’ performance marketing activities and making partnerships with affiliates.
 If you have a marketing specialist, they would determine the proper strategy because affiliate marketing can be done in different forms.
-For instance, while some publishers use magazines or review websites, some may use their social media power, such as influencers.
+For instance, while some publishers use magazines or review websites, some, such as influencers, may use their social media power.
+Learn more about what is affiliate marketing.

 - Pay Per X

 In this performance marketing method, merchants define the needs of companies’ strategies and, therefore, the marketing strategies.
 The “X” can be anything depending on the merchant’s decisions, such as leads, clicks, sales, or other engagements.

 Paid PM as a Marketing Strategy